-The NFRMPO 2015 Base Year (BY) Regional Travel Demand Model (RTDM) is a four-step travel model incorporating trip generation, trip distribution, mode choice, and trip assignment.
-The model was developed in 2019 and replaces the 2012 BY RTDM developed in 2014.
-Major improvements to the 2015 BY RTDM compared to the 2012 BY RTDM include updated traffic counts, freight data, land use data, and various modeling improvements.
-The NFRMPO's GHG emissions analysis for the 2045 RTP 2022 Update uses the NFRMPO 2015 BY RTDM version 5.13 in TransCAD Version 8.0.
+The NFRMPO 2019 Base Year (BY) Regional Travel Demand Model (RTDM) is a four-step travel model incorporating trip generation, trip distribution, mode choice, and trip assignment.
+The model was developed in 2023 and replaces the 2015 BY RTDM developed in 2019.
+Major improvements to the 2019 BY RTDM compared to the 2015 BY RTDM include updated traffic counts, land use data, and various modeling improvements.
+The NFRMPO's GHG emissions analysis for the 2050 RTP uses the NFRMPO 2019 BY RTDM version 6.00 in TransCAD Version 9.0, build 32840.

-This document provides an overview of the 2015 BY RTDM.
-More detailed information on the modeling process, inputs, and procedures are available in the North Front Range Regional Travel Demand Model 2015 Base Year: Technical Report.
-The Technical Report reflects the model as it was developed in 2019.
-Minor updates to the 2015 BY RTDM were implemented in 2020 and 2022.
-These updates include:
+This document provides an overview of the 2019 BY RTDM.
+More detailed information on the modeling process, inputs, and procedures are available in the forthcoming North Front Range Regional Travel Demand Model 2019 Base Year: Technical Report.
+The Technical Report reflects the model as it was developed in 2023.